 “This is your first job, love?”

 “Yes,” Fiona said.
 “My parents wanted me to stay in school, but my teacher talked them out of it.
 They tried to get me an apprenticeship, but…”

 “But it didn’t work out.”

 Gwen tried to imagine Fiona wiring a house, or using a circular saw, or even a kitchen knife.
 Each image she brought to mind, made her wince.
 Fiona--and those around her--were probably safest when she was stocking shelves.
 It was a sad destiny in life, but there are worse ones.

 “Well, you’re young,” Gwen said.
 “This might not be a job for life, but you shouldn’t give up just yet.
 Stick around a bit.
 You’ll know better after a month.”

 “Yeah, parents,” Gwen said.
 “They want what’s best for you, and that’s the problem.
 Means their advice is no good.
 You can just think ‘what’s the best for me’? and get the same answer.
 Might as well not bother talking to them.”

-Fiona’s eyebrows huddled together like possums on seeking warmth on a winter night as she puzzled this through.
+Fiona’s eyebrows huddled together like possums on seeking warmth on a winter night.
 “Yes, I see what you mean.”